Stopping Power of Matter for Ions

 - There are separate tables and graphs for hydrogen ions, helium ions and heavier ions if you look at the links on the left-hand menu bar.
 There you can find the whole updated compilation and figures for each ion-target stopping power.

-- For ions heavier than helium, you can also see "universal" plots, where all the data for the particular ion are shown on one graph (see introduction to heavier ions).
+- For ions heavier than helium, there are "universal" plots, where all the data for the particular ion are shown on one graph.

 - The data reference codes are explained in the list of all data references and the curve designations in the list of stopping power tables and programs.

-- To download all the files of experimental data (including those not yet shown in the graphs), click here.
+- To download all the files of experimental data (including those not yet shown in the graphs)

 - There is a separate site summarizing the statistical analyses (the work by H. Paul and A. Schinner in 2001, 2003 and 2005).
 To see the list of data rejected in these analyses, see statistical analyses.
 To see a list of the compounds treated in H. Paul's statistical analyses, click here.